nitinsh99/leaflet-utils/README.md

 # leaflet-utils
 This library exposes `ht` as a global variable.
+It's a forked from original source.

 ## Install
 `npm i ht-leaflet-utils -S`